 Foz do Douro is a seaside neighbourhood located 5km away from Porto’s city centre.
 For a while, it used to be a fishing port, but today, it’s one of the most affluent areas in the city featuring numerous mansions.
 It’s where the Douro river meets the Atlantic, so you’ll find many beaches around this area, which we’ll get to in a second.

 Start your tour at the Farol de São Miguel and then walk along the Jardim do Passeio Alegre, a 19th-century garden with an outdoor kiosk and a mini-golf course.
 From there, follow the tree-lined promenade along the sea, stopping to admire the views at the Farol de Felgueiras and the Forte São João Batista.
 Capture a picture under the Pérgola da Foz, and then continue down to the Forte São Francisco do Queijo, a 17th-century stronghold sitting on an outcrop overlooking the ocean.
 Along the way, you’ll also pass by numerous bars and restaurants where you can grab a drink.
-If you’re travelling with kids, you can visit the Sea Life Porto, an aquarium housing thousands of creatures like sharks and jellyfish.

 During your visit to Foz, you should also stop by the beach.
 The best beaches near Porto are Praia do Homem do Leme, Praia de Gondarém and Praia de Matosinhos.
 Homem do Leme is ideal for families as there’s a playground for kids behind the beach and plenty of restaurants to grab a meal.
 Gondarém offers a quiet sandy stretch with calm waters that are ideal for a swim.
 Finally, there’s Praia de Matosinhos, a beach famous for its strong waves that attract a crowd of surfers and bodyboarders all-year-round.